 One place this is most obvious is over the use of radical protests to silence hate speech on college campuses.
 Liberals often defend such speakers as alt-right provocateur Milo Yiannopoulos or Nazi organizer Richard Spencer.
 They adhere to the principle that all speech should be protected, no matter how heinous, and often say things like, “I don’t like what you have to say, but I’ll die to protect your right to say it.”

 Right here is where we start to see the problem with Dan’s view.
 He’s the one that has the self-determined authority to decide who is a Nazi.
 He’s being characteristically slippery here.
-More uncharitabley I’d say he’s deceiving you for the purpose of popular appeal, or perhaps he doesn’t hink he can get away with it in this article.
+More uncharitabley I’d say he’s deceiving you for the purpose of popular appeal, or perhaps he doesn’t hink he can get away with explicit false Nazi labelling in this article.

 Richard Spencer isn’t a Nazi.
 He’s sure not into the socialism bit of national socialism.
 Socialism and facism have some common ground that the left don’t like to talk about.
 Mussolini, for example, was a leading member of an Italian socialist party, before becoming his version of a fascist.
-They also seem to rely on illegal street thuggery.
+The other common ground between fascists and socialists is at their not-to-extreme ends they also seem to rely on illegal street thuggery.
 They are collectivist authoritarian ideologies.

 Spencer calls himself an Identitarian, but accepts the label White Nationalist.
 He’s also a racist.
 His ideology, as he has expressed it, is that he wants to separate people based on ethnicity.
-Of course the Nazis were nationalists, and they were racists.
+Of course the original Nazis were nationalists, and they were racists – the Aryan purity nonsense is explicit on that score.

-Now I get that it’s convenient for Dan to conflate these under the simple label of Nazi, but the problem is that more and more people are pushed into the Nazi bag so that even classical liberals and the not-violent-enough left become nazis to some people.
-And those behaving like Nazis are Dan’s violent Nazi-Hating-Nazis (see how easy labelling is): AntiFa and BAMN.
+Now I get that it’s convenient for Dan to conflate these under the simple label of Nazi, but the problem is that more and more people are pushed into the Nazi bag so that even classical liberals and the not-violent-enough left become Nazis to some people.
+But those behaving like Nazis are Dan’s violent Nazi-Hating-Nazis (see how easy labelling is): AntiFa and BAMN.

 Another problem with this sort of labelling is that it doesn’t leave you much room for manouvre, or for distinguishing degrees of good and bad.
 You can be flipped from ally to Nazi enemy in no time at all.
 As many have found to their cost.
 The wrong tweet and you’re doomed.